 Because of the large quantities of mercury accumulated in the teeth of the population, substitution and "end-of-pipe" measures are, in the short term, not so much possible alternatives; rather both measures are necessary at the same time.
-Over the longer term, of course, the "end-of pipe" measures would no longer be needed as dental mercury no longer reaches any waste stream in significant quantities.,
+Over the longer term, of course, the "end-of pipe" measures would no longer be needed as dental mercury no longer reaches any waste stream in significant quantities.
+45,

 Furthermore, EEB organised a conference in May 2007 'Dental sector as a source of mercury contamination'.
-Results of the conference included the following:
+Results of the conference46 included the following:

-- In the EU, mercury use for dental amalgams is estimated to be more than 90 tonnes, the • second biggest use after mercury-cell chlor-alkali plants.
+- In the EU, mercury use for dental amalgams is estimated to be more than 90 tonnes, the second biggest use after mercury-cell chlor-alkali plants.
 Mercury use in the EU is significant in dental applications, most of which appears to eventually be deposited in the environment.
 Such releases are quite diffuse, and controlling them is costly.
-Once mercury is released, itmay transform into methylmercury, its most toxic form. - There are various pathways where mercury from dental amalgams may be released and • where it can be controlled (dental clinics, waste water, crematoria, cemeteries etc.).
-Much mercury waste is sent into the solid waste stream, although a good amount goes into the waste water treatment stream including mercury in people's mouths released at home. while a certain amount ends up in sludge waste.
-Crematoria also release mercury into the atmosphere, although when people are buried it might end up in the soil or ground water. - Approximately 500 million citizens (50-75% of individuals in the EU) have fillings in their • mouths.
+Once mercury is released, it may transform into methylmercury, its most toxic form. - There are various pathways where mercury from dental amalgams may be released and where it can be controlled (dental clinics, waste water, crematoria, cemeteries etc.).
+Much mercury waste is sent into the solid waste stream, although a good amount goes into the waste water treatment stream including mercury in people's mouths released at home, while a certain amount ends up in sludge waste.
+Crematoria also release mercury into the atmosphere, although when people are buried it might end up in the soil or ground water. - Approximately 500 million citizens (50-75% of individuals in the EU) have fillings in their mouths.
 The average mouth with fillings in the EU seems to contain 3 to 4 grams of mercury.
-A 'human inventory' of around 1,100 tonnes can be found in people's mouths in the EU, which is huge when one considers it will all end up in the environment. - Experts estimate that the amount of mercury newly introduced into people's mouths in the • EU is between 110 and 150 tonnes annually.
+A 'human inventory' of around 1,100 tonnes can be found in people's mouths in the EU, which is huge when one considers it will all end up in the environment. - Experts estimate that the amount of mercury newly introduced into people's mouths in the EU is between 110 and 150 tonnes annually.
 However, this estimate does not include the mercury waste carved away by dentists.
 Yet, three grams per person are still released into the atmosphere by cremation or into the soil by burials every year.
-The cremation rate in the EU is also increasing by 1% a year. - On the basis of different assumptions, it is estimated that the annual mercury releases • which end up in various environmental outlets are distributed mainly into soil (30 tonnes). the atmosphere (23 tonnes), surface water (14 tonnes) and groundwater (10 tonnes).
-In these environmental media the mercury may be expected to continuously circulate in the biosphere, partially methylate, enter the food chain and detrimentally affect wildlife and human health.
+The cremation rate in the EU is also increasing by 1% a year. - On the basis of different assumptions, it is estimated that the annual mercury releases which end up in various environmental outlets are distributed mainly into soil (30 tonnes), the atmosphere (23 tonnes), surface water (14 tonnes) and groundwater (10 tonnes)47.
+In these environmental media the mercury may be expected to continuously circulate in the biosphere, partially methylate, enter the food chain and detrimentally affect wildlife and human health. - Amalgam separators, although they can recover quite a high percentage of dental amalgam waste, have not proven to be a real solution, since lack of maintenance or bad installation can reduce their efficiency, meaning that there will still be emissions of mercury into waste water through dental clinics.
+Moreover, as the presentation and report from the Commission made clear, the EU as a whole has a very low occurrence of separator installation in dental clinics, particularly 'retroactive' installation in existing clinics.